-Situated along Bonifacio Drive, Iloilo City, Museo Iloilo is the first government sponsored museum outside Metro Manila.
+Situated along Bonifacio Drive, Iloilo City, Museo Iloilo is the first government-sponsored museum outside Metro Manila.
 It was built in 1971 and was designed by Ilonggo architect Sergio Penasales.
 It has a remarkable display of Panay’s cultural heritage and historical artifacts.

-Top Tourist Spots Near Iloilo City
+Top Tourist Spots Iloilo Province

 Damires Hills Tierra Verde Farms

 Located in Barangay Janiuay, Iloilo, Damires Hills sits on a 40-hectare property owned and managed by the Tirador family.
-It is situated less than 20 kilometers away from Iloilo International Airport and about 30 minites drive from Iloilo City.
+It is situated less than 20 kilometers away from Iloilo International Airport and about 30 minutes drive from Iloilo City.
 This Iloilo mountain resort is ideal for people who are looking for a quiet place to spend quality time with family and friends.

 Ephrathah Farm is a farm tourism site in the Province of Iloilo.
-It features small but pretty accommodations, a swimming pool, a 7-hectare farm of rolling hills and and a glass chapel which is ideal for intimate weddings.
+It features small but pretty accommodations, a swimming pool, a 7-hectare farm of rolling hills and a glass chapel which is ideal for intimate weddings.